Why AI isn't making complex software quotes 60% cheaper

 The 40-20-40 Rule in the Age of AI

-Then came generative AI coding assistants, GitHub Copilot, Cursor, Claude Code, and their ilk.
-Suddenly, developers were shipping features 40-55% faster on well-defined tasks.
+Then came generative AI coding assistants, GitHub Copilot, Cursor, Claude Code, and their like, in controlled or well-scoped tasks, AI coding assistants have shown large gains - GitHub/Microsoft research found a Copilot group completing one task about 55% faster.
+But the gain is task-dependent, and other studies show weaker or even negative results on complex, familiar codebases [2].
 Agency clients noticed.
 And in boardrooms across the world, a dangerous assumption took hold: "If AI writes the code, why are we still paying full price?"

 The result?
 In early 2026, a growing chorus of clients is demanding 50-70% reductions in development quotes.
 Some are getting 20-30% concessions.
 Most are getting polite pushback.
 The reality, as always, lies in the numbers, and in the parts of the 40-20-40 equation that AI hasn't touched yet.